 How Often Should You Exercise?

-According to the research-backed US Physical Activity Guidelines, adults should do at least 150 minutes of moderate cardio (i.e., brisk walking) and two strength training sessions per week to unlock the benefits of exercise.[*] The cardio figure drops to 75 minutes for "vigorous" activities like jogging and cycling.
+According to the research-backed US Physical Activity Guidelines and the American Heart Association (AHA), adults should do at least 150 minutes of moderate cardio (i.e., brisk walking) and two strength training sessions per week to unlock the benefits of exercise.[*] The cardio figure drops to 75 minutes for "vigorous" activities like jogging and cycling.

 These targets are highly achievable.
-It only takes 20 minutes per day.
+It only takes about 20 minutes per day.

 Want to learn how much exercise you need weekly for weight loss and more?
 Check out this deep-dive guide.